Introduction

 Label (l)Label collective sheet (lg)Local post (o)

-Local post mint sheet (oc1)Matchbook cover (j1)Maximum card (q)
+Local post mint sheet (oc1)Matchbook cover (j1)Matchbook cover, Diamond (j2)

 The second to last field is a sequence field.
 If the first three fields are identical then this field will break the tie.
 This field starts at 01 and runs to 999.
 The three digit sequence number is required to handle some of the hockey card stamps.
 (Of course, with the stamp issuing policies of some countries, e.g., stamp, imperforate, collective sheet, souvenir sheet, etc., we might need three digits for stamps too.)